Key Takeaways:

 Detox treatment for drug or alcohol abuse is an essential part of the recovery process.
 Clinician assistance during detox is crucial as withdrawal can involve medical complications.
 Detoxing from substances like alcohol or opiates can cause serious withdrawal symptoms and even death.
 The team at Vogue Recovery Center is on hand 24/7 during medical detox to ensure a safe and effective process.

-• Residential treatment Inpatient addiction treatment is one of the most intensive recovery programs as it involves living full-time at a rehab facility.
-During treatment, you’ll undergo health and wellness programs designed to address issues using evidence-based and holistic programs.
+Residential treatment – Inpatient addiction treatment is one of the most intensive recovery programs as it involves living full-time at a rehab facility.
+During treatment, you’ll undergo health and wellness programs designed to address issues using research-based and holistic programs.
 Treatments like individual therapy, group therapy, medication-assisted treatment (MAT), and more are utilized during this phase of treatment.

-• Intensive outpatient program (IOP) Another less intensive program, IOP offers even more flexibility in recovery.
+Intensive outpatient program (IOP)** –** Another less intensive program, IOP (intensive outpatient programs) offers even more flexibility in recovery.
 It’s a step down from PHP.
-You may visit the rehab center for treatment just a few times a week.
+You may visit the rehab center for treatment just a few times a week, typically over several months with multiple weekly sessions.
 The goal is to begin applying the coping skills and tools learned in recovery to life in the outside world.

 Does Insurance Pay for Substance Abuse Treatment?

 Vogue Recovery Center accepts most major insurance providers.
-An insurance verification with a member of our clinical team can give you or your loved ones a better idea of what your insurance policy covers.
+Before starting treatment, it’s important to check if your insurance cover rehab, as coverage can vary by policy.
+An insurance verification with a member of our clinical team verifies your insurance coverage and helps you or your loved ones understand what your insurance policy covers.
 Our team works with individuals and their insurance companies to figure out any out-of-pocket costs and create a recovery plan that works for them.
 Contact the team at Vogue Recovery Center today to verify insurance and learn more about the treatment programs and addiction resources available.

 You don’t have to take on addiction and mental health all on your own, and cross addiction doesn’t have to be in your future.
 The team at Vogue Recovery Center is ready and waiting to help you navigate recovery.